JerryI/wljs-docs/docs/frontend/Tutorial/GUI Overview.md

 ## File system
 This is not cloud-based project, therefore all notebooks are actual files on you drive.
 :::info
-Every notebook is stored as human-readable/editable `.wl` file imported by Wolfram Engine.
+Every notebook is stored as human-readable/editable `.wln` file imported by Wolfram Engine.
 :::
 Once you open a file it is stored in RAM, even if you close a notebook.
 Save operations perform serialization and stores the data into a file.